immunefi-team/Bounty_Boosts/Alchemix/31592 - [SC - Insight] Collection of other important issues.md

 # Collection of other important issues

-Submitted on Tue May 21 2024 09:27:42 GMT-0400 (Atlantic Standard Time) by @Minato7namikazi for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 15:27:42 UTC by @Minato7namikazi for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31592